-Web Layers are on-site campaigns displayed on specific pages of the website to a specified audience upon being triggered by a user's action or a preset time-trigger.
+Web Layers are on-site elements displayed on specific pages and targeting a specific audience upon being triggered by a user's action or a preset time-trigger.

-However, this article is not about what this amazing feature is (for that, we have prepared another great article – please click here to read it now) but instead to give you the step by step of how to set up beautiful Web Layers in your online store.
+However, this article is not about what this amazing feature is (for that, we have prepared another great article – please click here to read it now).
+Instead, here you will learn how to set up beautiful Web Layers in your online store!

 If you're accessing it for the first time, the first thing you will see is an empty white rectangle with a green plus sign in the center.

-Before we continue, let's remember (as you've read in our "what is" article about Web Layers), that we have three types of Web Layers: Welcome, Exit, and Action.
+Before we continue, let's just remember (as you've read in our "what is" article about Web Layers) that we have three types of Web Layers: